Google Pixel 3 review: Brains over brawn

 The Pixel 3 is the smartest smartphone we’ve ever seen

-So what makes the Pixel 3 special?
-As with last year's Pixel 2, the answer lies in the way Google has tied everything together to create a single platform.
-The whole endeavour is underpinned by the Google Assistant, acting as the public face of some impressive AI technology.
-This tech is woven throughout the Pixel 3, and has resulted in a rather special device.
+So, what makes the Pixel 3 special?
+As with last year's Pixel 2, the answer lies in Google's tightly-woven software - the whole endeavour is underpinned by the Google Assistant, which acts as the public face of some impressive AI technology.
+This impressive tech is baked-in throughout the Pixel 3, and this has resulted in a rather special device.

 Google Pixel 3: Design

-The result is a phone that feels noticeably higher-quality, and is immediately more attractive.
-The move from textured plastic to glass means that it's more slippery in the hand - something that isn't helped by the fact that the edges are much more rounded than the Pixel 2 - but the overall effect feels much more impressive.
+The result is a phone that feels noticeably higher in quality and is immediately more attractive.
+However, the move from textured plastic to glass means that it's more slippery in the hand - something that isn't helped by the fact that the edges are much more rounded than the Pixel 2 - but the overall effect feels much more impressive.

 Weighing in at 148g and measuring 7.9mm thick, it's pretty much identical to its predecessor in terms of its dimensions.
 In other words, it's about as thin and light as one can reasonably expect from a flagship phone.

-While it's very much in-keeping with the aesthetic of previous Pixels, the whole thing screams quality.
-It's clear that a lot of thought has gone into the exterior of this design, and as a result it's among the most breathtakingly attractive devices Google has ever produced.
+While it's very much in keeping with the aesthetic of previous Google Pixel devices, the whole thing screams quality.
+It's clear that a lot of thought has gone into the exterior of this design, and as a result, it's among the most striking devices Google has ever produced.
 If you had any doubts that the Pixel range is intended as a flagship device, the third generation will put those to bed.

 There are a few sour notes, though: Google has now joined the ranks of manufacturers who have deemed the headphone jack surplus to requirements.
 Personally, we're not overly bothered - cheap, good-quality wireless headphones are plentiful now, and there's an adapter included in the box for anything that absolutely needs a physical jack.